pubgrub-rs/guide/src/limitations/optional_deps.md

 ### Defining an index of packages

-We define an `Index`, storing all dependencies (`Deps`) of every package version in a double hash map, first indexed by package, then by version.
+We define an `Index`, storing all dependencies (`Deps`) of every package version in a double map, first indexed by package, then by version.

 ```rust
 // Use NumberVersion, which are simple u32 for the versions.